 You have no time to waste.
-Our team of well-informed sexual misconduct lawyers in Cooper County, MO is dedicated to safeguarding your rights and aggressively fighting for your future.
+Our team of knowledgeable sexual misconduct lawyers in Cooper County, MO is devoted to safeguarding your rights and aggressively fighting for your future.
 We have the necessary experience and resources at our disposal to get you the best possible outcome in your case.

-Give us a call as soon as possible at (314) 900-HELP or contact us online.
-Our Cooper County, MO sex crimes attorney can meet with you virtually or in-person for a free, no-obligation case review to speak about the specifics of your case and offer expert legal guidance.
+Call us as soon as possible at (314) 900-HELP or contact us online.
+Our Cooper County, MO sex crimes lawyer can meet with you virtually or in-person for a free, no-strings-attached case review to speak about the specifics of your case and offer expert legal guidance.

 What is Considered Sexual Misconduct Under Missouri Law?

-Sexual misconduct takes place when someone exposes themselves in a manner and circumstance that would cause shock, offense, or alarm, or when people have sexual intercourse in public.
+Sexual misconduct occurs when an individual engages in conduct that involves exposing themselves in a manner and in circumstances likely to provoke shock, offense, or alarm, or when individuals engage in sexual intercourse in public.
 There are three specific charges that a person accused of sexual misconduct can face in Cooper County and elsewhere in Missouri, including:

 - Expose their genitals under circumstances in which they know their conduct is likely to cause affront or alarm